-PARKSENSE REAR PARK ASSIST - IF EQUIPPED
+PARKSENSE FRONT/REAR PARK ASSIST SYSTEM - IF EQUIPPED

-The ParkSense Rear Park Assist system provides visual and audible indications of the distance between the rear fascia/bumper and a detected obstacle when backing up (e.g. during a parking maneuver).
-For limitations of this system and recommendations, see page 192.
+The ParkSense Park Assist system provides visual and audible indications of the distance between the rear and/or front fascia/bumper and a detected obstacle when backing up or moving forward (e.g. during a parking maneuver).
+For system limitations and usage precautions, see page 147.